ERC20Upgradeable

 Requirements:

-cannot be the zero address.
-Overrides to this logic should be done to the variant with an additionalbool emitEvent
+ownercannot be the zero address.spendercannot be the zero address.
+Overrides to this logic should be done to the variant with an additionalbool emitEventargument.*

 function _approve(address owner, address spender, uint256 value) internal;